nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.14 Loading your own data

 #### Transferring you data?
 KIT's got you covered.
-`load` function can load your date from a specified location.
+`load` function can load your data from a specified location.

 Description: Loads a file from the specified location.